Yankees vs. Red Sox Predictions & Picks - September 12

 Yankees vs. Red Sox Predictions & Picks: Odds, Moneyline, Spread - September 12

-Tuesday's contest that pits the Boston Red Sox (73-70) versus the New York Yankees (71-72) at Fenway Park should be a close matchup based on our computer prediction, which projects a final score of 5-4 in favor of the Red Sox.
-First pitch is at 1:35 PM ET on September 12.
+Tuesday's game between the Boston Red Sox (73-71) and the New York Yankees (72-72) at Fenway Park is expected to be a tight matchup, as our computer prediction projects a final score of 5-4, with the Red Sox taking home the win.
+First pitch is at 7:10 PM ET on September 12.

-The Red Sox will look to Nick Pivetta (9-8) versus the Yankees and Randy Vasquez (2-2).
+The Red Sox will call on Kutter Crawford (6-7) versus the Yankees and Carlos Rodon (2-5).

 Yankees vs. Red Sox Game Info & Odds